-A word of warning: This article is not for the faint of heart—or for those who believe “Hello, World!” should ever be simple.
+A word of warning: This article is not for the faint of heart, nor for those who believe “Hello, World!” should ever be simple.

-You might be wondering, “Why start with ‘Hello, World!’?”
-Well, as this is my very first blog post, I wanted to pay homage to the time-honored tradition of beginning every programming journey with this iconic phrase.
-“Hello, World!” is simple, universal, and instantly recognizable—making it the perfect canvas for a little creative overengineering.
-If you thought printing a string was straightforward, prepare to have your expectations delightfully complicated.
+You might wonder, “Why start with ‘Hello, World!’?”
+As this is my very first blog post, I wanted to pay homage to the time-honored tradition of beginning every programming journey with this iconic phrase.
+“Hello, World!” is simple, universal, and instantly recognizable.
+This makes it the perfect canvas for a little creative overengineering.

 #include <iostream>